 Now, the whole world is looking forward to the upcoming presidential elections.
 After four years, countries know what to expect in terms of visas and immigration if Trump and his Republican Party remain in power.
 It is likely that the countries for which Trumpʼs policies had a negative influence are hoping that the Democratic Party will win the elections.
 Compared to Trump and the Republicans, the Democrats are more open when it comes to immigration.
 Prominent Democratic Party members have often criticised what they believe is Trumpʼs “inhumane” treatment of migrants.

-British and Irish travellers: what will change?
+UK and EU travellers: what will change?

 Travellers from these countries do not need a visa to travel to the US.
 Instead, they can use an ESTA for a flight to the US.
 The abbreviation ESTA stands for Electronic Travel Authorization.
 It is a digital travel authorisation to travel to the US, similar to a visa.
 Compared to a visa, however, applying for an ESTA is a lot easier and, more importantly, a lot cheaper.
 All that is needed is to fill in the online ESTA form, which can be done in a matter of minutes.
 The ESTA confirmation is sent to the traveller by e-mail after approval, often on the same day.
 However, it does not have to be printed out.
 Once the ESTA has been issued, the traveller is registered in the digital databases of the US immigration service.
 Simply by presenting the passport, airlines can thus check whether a traveller is in possession of a valid travel authorisation.